LionelDraghi/bbt/README.md

 Just simple and readable English sentences, that may be written by non-coders.

-bbt is reading only specifics line in the specification, meaning that the rest of the file is yours : you can give as much context as you want, using all Markdown (and Markdown extensions) possibilities, including graphics (Give a try to [Mermaid](https://mermaid.js.org/intro/)).
+As bbt is reading only specifics line in the specification, the rest of the file is yours : you can give as much context as you want, using all Markdown (and Markdown extensions) possibilities, including graphics (Give a try to [Mermaid](https://mermaid.js.org/intro/)).

 Alternative tools exists, refer to [my quick overview of some comparable tools](docs/comparables.md), but as far as i know, **bbt is the only one to provide such a direct "run the doc" approach**.

-**Tests results** are generated when running `bbt`, by just using the `-o` option (--output).
-It's also a Markdown file.
-Each result has a link to the matching scenario file : if a test fail, just click on the link and you are in the scenario.
-To see what it looks like, there is an example in [bbt own tests](docs/tests/features_results.md).

 ### Tests are easy to write